 The Pre-Prep, the Prep, the Manor (which houses the boarding accommodation) and the Music room all have keypad access locks.
 The Art & DT rooms have locked external doors both for security and to ensure that pupils do not have access without supervision to these areas.
-The Manor also has an alarm system to warn of the presence of intruders.
+The Manor, Prep and the Music School also have alarm systems to warn of the presence of intruders.
 Access to the swimming pool area is controlled by a numbered padlock.
+There are four CCTV cameras covering the Pre-Prep, car park, main drive and public footpath; these operate 24 hours a day.